Designing Brand Portals

 Product thumbnail - Here you can select what media attribute you want to use as the featured product image.
 Let the system take the first image of the product gallery and make it your overview thumbnail, or select a specific image attribute to use.

-Featured attributes - You can choose up to three additional attributes to include beneath the thumbnail of each product.
+Featured attributes - You can choose up to 5 additional attributes to include beneath the thumbnail of each product.

 Product page